Paid Plans vs Pay As You Go

 Understand the differences between DNScale's subscription plans and Pay As You Go pricing, and find out which option suits your needs best.

 DNScale offers two pricing models: subscription plans with a fixed monthly or annual fee, and Pay As You Go (PAYG) with usage-based billing.
-Both give you access to the same reliable DNS infrastructure, but they suit different situations.
+Both give you access to the same reliable DNS infrastructure, including anycast routing and Global DNS Resolution Balancing.
 This guide helps you decide which is right for you.

 How Subscription Plans Work